-Margot Royer-Johnson, who was named the fifth head volleyball coach in Providence College history in August 2000, enters her 12th season with the Friars.
-She will guide Providence through its second season in the America East Conference in 2011.
+Margot Royer-Johnson, was named the fifth head volleyball coach in Providence College history in August of 2000 and now enters her 18th season with the Friars.
+Providence enters its fourth season back in the BIG EAST after competing in the league from 1977-2001.
+The Friars last played in the America East Conference for four seasons (2010-13).

 In her first season with the Friars, Royer-Johnson led the squad to a 9-1 start and an overall record of 16-15 while competing in the BIG EAST.

 The 2010 campaign saw the Friars compete as members of the America East conference for the first time, posting a 10-23 mark with a 2-10 record in league play.
-Royer-Johnson mentored junior Lauren Fletcher to second team all-America East honors that season.
+That same season, Royer-Johnson mentored junior Lauren Fletcher to second team All-America East honors.